 Gatsby is well optimized for images and APIs and uses popular technologies such as Markdown, Webpack, and GraphQL.
-Its open-source, free for commercial or personal use, has a nice documentation and everyone familiar with React can start using it rather easy.
+It's open-source, free for commercial or personal use, has a nice documentation and everyone familiar with React can start using it rather easily.

 Sass is a very nice extension of CSS, and by using it in this project I wanted to get more familiar with variables, nested rules, and mixins.
 In the end, I used only variables for declaring colors.
 It can be much more useful in bigger projects, as it allows design patterns to be easily shared across the project.

-In the future, I want to dive deeper into another interesting options for styling components like CSS Modules or CSS-in-JS.
+In the future, I want to dive deeper into other interesting options for styling components like CSS Modules or CSS-in-JS.